aces/Loris/modules/new_profile/README.md

 - `useEDC`: This config setting determines whether to prompt for the EDC of the candidate being created.
-- `useProject`: This setting determines whether to prompt for the project of the candidate being created.
 - `StartYear`, `EndYear`, `AgeMin`, `AgeMax`: These are used to determine whether the candidate's date of birth is within the range of the study protocol.